Workshop on Organic Detectors and Materials @ NSS-MIC 2017

 The workshop will consist of invited overview talks by recognised experts in the field of organic materials and devices.

-The workshop will be held on Sunday 22nd October 2017, within the NSS-MIC conference venue.
+The workshop was held on Sunday 22nd October 2017, as part of the IEEE NSS-MIC conference in Atlanta Georgia.